These natural skin peels are super effective when it comes to rejuvenating your skin!

 French brand Caudalie’s glycolic acid mask is a quick radiance-boosting solution for all skin types that are looking tired, dull and dry.
 It contains papaya enzymes to eliminate dead skin cells and the antioxidant viniferine to help reduce dark spots and pigmentation.
 This boasts 85.7% natural origin ingredients and is free from parabens, mineral oils and phthalates.
 It’s very gentle, smells lovely, and can be used weekly.

-Ouch factor: 2 Strength: Mild – leave on longer for more strength
+Ouch factor: 2 Strength: Mild to Medium – leave on longer for more strength

 This is a strong exfoliation treatment infused with powerful ingredients designed to visibly reduce the appearance of wrinkles, discoloration, and pores while also providing nourishment to the skin.
 Glycolic Acid, Vitamin C and Hyaluronic Acid work together to reveal healthier skin immediately.
 This is fairly potent, depending on how long you leave it on.
 It can also be used on decolletage and acne.
 In fact, it’s great for oily skin, and can be used bimonthly.
 Try using it at night, as it will leave you a bit red for a few hours.